taskie/mddux/README.md

 $ mddux run -h
 Execute code blocks within a specified Markdown file

-Usage: mddux run [OPTIONS] [FILE]...
+Usage: mddux run [OPTIONS] <FILE>

 Arguments:
-  [FILE]...
-Markdown files to execute
+  <FILE>  An input Markdown file (*.spec.md) to execute

 Options:
-  -a, --all            Execute all code blocks forcedly -s, --state <STATE>  A state file to store or load the execution state
+  -a, --all                        Execute all code blocks forcedly -O, --output                     Output the result as a Markdown file (*.md) -o, --output-file <OUTPUT_FILE>  Specify a file to save the result -S, --save-state                 Save the execution state as a JSON file (*.state.json)
-      --no-caption     Disable displaying captions for code blocks --caption        Enable displaying captions for code blocks -h, --help           Print help
+      --state-file <STATE_FILE>    A file to save or load the execution state -y, --no-confirm                 Execute a file without asking for confirmation --caption                    Enable displaying captions for code blocks --no-caption                 Disable displaying captions for code blocks -h, --help                       Print help
 $ mddux run-console -h
 Execute a console code block content